busyboredom/RemotePi/README.md

 --vnc servers must be enabled on the pi.
 --vncviewer must be installed on the desktop.
---you may need to set up some basic port-forwarding depending on how your particulat home network is configured.
+--you may need to set up some basic port-forwarding depending on how your particular home network is configured.

-You will also need to modify the script with the following information, where indicated:
+You will also need to modify the script with the following information, where indicated in the script:

---your pi's password (Or the path to a file containing your password).
+--your pi's password (or the path to a file containing your password).
 --the IP address of your pi.